computationalstylistics/computationalstylistics.github.io/_projects/13_deep_learning.md

 ### August 2019 - Wouter Haverals visits Institute of Polish Language PAS.
 Early August, 5-16th, saw the first study visit of our project - Wouter Haverals from University of Antwerp spent two weeks with Kraków team, working on his project examining possibilities of using a text's rhythmical pattern as a feature for author attribution.
 Specific case in interest were works assumed to be authored by Henry of Brussels, and more details of the project can be found in [Wouter's repository](https://github.com/WHaverals/stylorhythm).
 The visit was inspiring and productive to all involved, and crucial to tightening relationships between both project teams.

+### November 2019 - Joanna Byszuk visits University of Antwerp, first project workshop.
+In the beginning of November, 4-15th, Joanna Byszuk from Institute of Polish Language PAS spent two weeks with Antwerp team, working on her project concerning multimodal-audiovisual stylometry, and engaging with the project on audio classification solutions developed in CLiPS.
+Joanna's visit was followed by a workshop involving both teams, also held in Antwerp, between 25th and 28th of November.
+Its goals were to build teams dedicated to specific subtasks of the project and launching them.
+We have divided into two (overlapping) groups working on solutions related to multilingual direct speech recognition (as part of our support to the COST Action [Distant Reading](https://www.distant-reading.net/) in which some of us participate) and cross-domain authorship attribution.
+As work continues, we hope to present results of all these efforts to the world fairly soon.